Gillian Gehring: Career and research

 From 1965 to 1968, Gehring was a Leverhulme Fellow at St Hugh's College, Oxford, and then a NATO fellow at the University of California at Berkeley.
 From 1968 to 1989, Gehring was a lecturer in the Department of Theoretical Physics and a Tutorial Fellow at St Hugh's College, Oxford.
 From 1989 to 2006, Gehring was Professor of Solid-State Physics at the University of Sheffield and was the only female professor in the Physics department.

-Gehring's research field is theoretical and experimental magnetism, and she has made major contributions to research projects concerned with orbital ordering and the co-operative Jahn-Teller effect.
+Beyond her scientific research, Gehring has played an influential role in scientific administration and editorial work.
+She served on editorial and advisory boards of journals including the Journal of Physics: Condensed Matter, Europhysics Letters, and was a founding member of the New Journal of Physics editorial board.

 Gehring has an interest in women in science.
 She sat on the Administrative Board of the European Platform for Women in Science, served on the Institute of Physics’ Women in Physics Group, and chaired the Women’s Group of the European Physical Society.

+She also participated in government working parties such as the one that produced Rising Tide on women in science, and leading delegations at international conferences on women in physics.